frndsjoao/GoBarber-web/README.md

 ## 📄 About the project

 Go to **api** here: [GoBarber Rest API](https://github.com/frndsjoao/GoBarber-backend)</br>
-Go to **mobile client** here: [GoBarber Mobile](https://github.com/frndsjoao/GoBarber-app)</br>
+Go to **mobile client** here: [GoBarber mobile](https://github.com/frndsjoao/GoBarber-web)</br>

-GoBarber is an application/web that makes it possible to register barbers and control customer schedules.
-The schedule is done by the mobile application, while the web take care of displaying it for the barber.
+GoBarber is an application/web that makes it possible to register barbers and control customer schedules. **The schedule is done by the mobile application**, while the web take care of displaying it for the barber.

 **Gobarber is an application developed during GoStack Bootcamp, by Rocketseat, focused to learn the best use of ReactJS.**
 I'm totally thankful to Rocketseat for the excellent bootcamp.